AckerlyXu/heima/articles/vs-azure-tools-docker-hosting-web-apps-in-docker.md

-<properties
+---
-   pageTitle="Deploy an ASP.NET Core Linux Docker container to a remote Docker host | Azure" description="Learn how to use Visual Studio Tools for Docker to deploy an ASP.NET Core web app to a Docker container running on an Azure Docker Host Linux VM"
+title: Deploy an ASP.NET Core Linux Docker container to a remote Docker host | Azure
+description: Learn how to use Visual Studio Tools for Docker to deploy an ASP.NET Core web app to a Docker container running on an Azure Docker Host Linux VM
-   services="azure-container-service"
-   documentationCenter=".net"
-   authors="allclark"
-   manager="douge"
-   editor=""/>

-<tags
-   ms.service="azure-container-service"
-   ms.date="06/08/2016"
-   wacn.date=""/>
+services: azure-container-service
+documentationCenter: .net
+authors: allclark
+manager: douge
+editor: ''

+ms.service: azure-container-service
+ms.date: 06/08/2016
+wacn.date: ''
+---

 # Deploy an ASP.NET container to a remote Docker host